New: Live Online – Teaching with ATL skills in Mind

 There is no limit on numbers for this seminar.

-One of the difficulties in designing standard courses to help all schools to move ahead down the 21st Century or ATL skills teaching path is that every school is at a different point in their development and has different needs.
+One of the difficulties in designing standard courses to help all schools to move ahead down the 21st C or ATL skills teaching path is that every school is at a different point in their development and has different needs.
 In recognition of these differences the workshop programme you will see below has been divided up into nine specific topics each with a descriptor and a time frame for delivery.

 Each topic can stand alone as a short workshop or can be built together into a maximum of three full days of workshop delivery.
 Schools are encouraged to build their own programme out of the topics listed below and to consult thoroughly with Lance before delivery to make sure that their programme meets their specific needs.